Randolph Stow: Career

 He also worked on an Aboriginal mission in the Kimberley, which he used as background for his third novel To the Islands.
-Stow further worked as an assistant to an anthropologist, Charles Julius, and cadet patrol officer in the Trobriand Islands.
+Stow further worked as an assistant to an anthropologist, Charles Julius, and as a cadet patrol officer in the Trobriand Islands off the east coast of New Guinea.
 In the Trobriands he suffered a mental and physical breakdown that led to his repatriation to Australia.
 Twenty years later, he used these last experiences in his novel Visitants.

 Stow first visited England in 1960 and lived there for a few years, although he returned several times to Australia.
 Tourmaline, his fourth novel, was completed in 1962 while he taught in Leeds.
 In 1964 and 1965 he travelled in North America on a Harkness Fellowship, including a sojourn in Aztec, New Mexico, during which he wrote one of his best known novels, The Merry-Go-Round in the Sea.
 While living in Perth (WA) in 1966 he wrote his popular children's book Midnite.